+The residence card when granted is issued to the applicant personally and thereafter the permanent resident is given 90 days to obtain the National Identity Card which is issued in approximately 15 days counted from the date of the application.
 The residence card is granted in 90 to 120 days from the date the applicant submits all the required documents to the Immigration Office.
 Thus, it is mandatory the presence of the applicant at the Immigration Office to submit the application.

 Our Immigration Law Nº 978/96, in its Article 25, Section 2), establishes that the Main Directors or the corporation employees must be Paraguayans or have Paraguayan residency.
 Thus, the condition to provide any type of services within the territory is to have the national residence – if working for a corporation or independently.